 The Glorious Revolution

-On 6 February 1685, as he lay upon his deathbed breathing his last King Charles II converted to the Roman Catholic faith.
+On 6 February 1685, as he lay upon his deathbed breathing his last, King Charles II converted to the Roman Catholic faith.
 He would like to have done so sooner but as the long struggle to ensure his already Catholic brother James succeeded him had revealed any pro-Catholic sentiment expressed on his part was met with a hostility the vehemence of which if allowed to fester, could imperil the throne.
-So he kept his powder dry and secured the Stuart Dynasty repaying the debt owed to his father, even if he believed his brother’s despotic temperament would see him deposed within three years.
+So, he kept his powder dry and secured the Stuart Dynasty repaying the debt owed to his father, even if he believed his brother’s despotic temperament would see him deposed within three years.

 James had converted to the religion of their mother Henrietta Maria in 1668, but it was kept secret until the passage of the Test Act in 1673 that called upon all civil and military officials to denounce Catholic practices and accept the Eucharist under the auspices of the Anglican Church of England.

 James had refused to do so instead resigning from his post as High Lord Admiral, thereby revealing his conversion.
-That he did so, and was willing to forego material gain for the sanctity of his faith early made some tremble at the prospect of his becoming King.
+That he did so and was willing to forego material gain for the sanctity of his faith early made some tremble at the prospect of his becoming King.

-For this reason Charles had publicly opposed his conversion stating that it had only been tolerated on the grounds that his daughters Mary and Anne to his first wife Anne Hyde had been raised in the Protestant faith.
+For this reason, Charles had publicly opposed his conversion stating that it had only been tolerated on the grounds that his daughters Mary and Anne to his first wife Anne Hyde had been raised in the Protestant faith.
 Privately he was more sympathetic and later permitted James to marry the Catholic Italian Princess Mary of Modena.

 The fear of Catholicism and the return of auto-da-fe to the streets of London and elsewhere pervaded every aspect of society in Restoration England whether it, be in religion, politics, science, or the arts.
 That the heir to the throne was a follower of the despised ‘Scarlet Whore of Babylon’ was a very serious matter in a country where only 1 in 50 of the population remained adherents of the Old Faith, even if the figures were skewed somewhat by the penalties imposed on those who openly did so.

 Anti-Catholic conspiracy theories such as those which abounded during the Great Fire of London or the rumour that Jesuit Nightriders stalked the byways of rural England murdering Protestant Clergymen were readily believed.
-Indeed, many had even lost their lives as a result of accusations made by such an obvious fraud as Titus Oates.
+Indeed, many had even lost their lives because of accusations made by such an obvious fraud as Titus Oates.
 Some already believed the King to be a secret Catholic, a suspicion that might have had severe repercussions had they known he’d been colluding with Louis XIV of France and pocketing large bribes as a result.

 The fear that England would again revert to Roman Catholicism as it had done previously under Queen Mary made the prospect of bloody and ruinous civil war loom large.